arkency/posts/posts/2013-10-10-what-our-new-book-is-all-about.md

 tags: [ 'happiness', 'async remote', 'organized', 'project' ]
 stories: ['async-remote']
 ---

+# Developers oriented project management: What our new book is all about?

 At first, we thought that our <%= landing_link("new book") %> is all about remote work.
 But then after writing few chapters we saw that it is not.
 That those